You cannot get an MOT certificate if your vehicle’s exhaust emissions are too high. Emissions may also be tested as part of a roadside check.

 If your vehicle fails the emission test it fails the MOT.
 The problem must be fixed before you can get an MOT certificate.

-The only vehicles that don’t have an emissions test as part of the MOT are:
+The only vehicles that do not have an emissions test as part of the MOT are:

 - hybrid vehicles